$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Scheme for -symmetric transformation of states

 and for $\alpha \rightarrow \frac{\pi}{2}$ represented in Fig.~\ref{Fig1}:

 In the limit $\alpha \rightarrow -\frac{\pi}{2}$ corresponding to Fig.~\ref{Fig2}:

-Analogously to the Hermitian case, the $\mathcal{CPT}$ projection operators can be introduced which are the $\mathcal{CPT}$ observables:
+Analogously to the Hermitian case, the $\mathcal{CPT}$ projection operators can be introduced, which are the $\mathcal{CPT}$ observables:

-Similarly to the Hermitian case in Eqn.~\ref{Transformer}, it is possible to transform the states $\rho\rightarrow\rho^\prime$ by choosing:
+Similarly to the Hermitian case in Eqn.~\eqref{Transformer}, it is possible to transform the states $\rho\rightarrow\rho^\prime$ by choosing:

-and when $\alpha=-\rho$ three states are reduced to effectively mirror-symmetric corresponding to $\rho^\prime = 0$, as illustrated in Fig.~\ref{Fig3}.
+and when $\alpha=-\rho$, three states are reduced to effectively mirror-symmetric corresponding to $\rho^\prime = 0$, as illustrated in Fig.~\ref{Fig3}.

-Since the $\mathcal{PT}$-symmetric transformations involve postselection, in order for one to have a fair comparison of their performance with their Hermitian counterparts, one needs to compute the probability of successful postselection.
-Unlike prior studies where numerical computations were employed~\cite{wu2019observation, dogra2021quantum}, in the next Section~\ref{Embed}, we formulate precise expressions for the probability of achieving a definitive outcome following $\mathcal{PT}$-symmetric evolution.
+Unlike prior studies that relied on numerical computations~\cite{wu2019observation, dogra2021quantum}, in the next Section~\ref{Embed}, we derive \textit{precise} expressions for the maximum probability of achieving a definitive outcome following $\mathcal{PT}$-symmetric evolution.
+This approach allows for a direct and fair comparison of $\mathcal{PT}$-symmetric systems with their Hermitian counterparts in the following Sections.